-- 3.7.1 An applicant who is required to make a development contribution may request a reconsideration of that requirement if they believe that: - a) the development contribution was incorrectly calculated or assessed under this policy; or - b) the Council incorrectly applied this policy; or - the information used to assess the applicant's development against this policy, or the way the Council has recorded or used it when requiring the development contribution, was incomplete or contained errors. (s202A, s199A) - 3.7.2 Any request for reconsideration will be made in writing, no later than 10 working days after the date on which the applicant receives notice from the Council of the level of development contribution required. - 3.7.3 Any request for review must include the reasons for reconsideration and provide sufficient information to enable the Council to reconsider the development contribution. - 3.7.4 The Council (or a Committee of Council or an officer so delegated) will limit its considerations to matters set out in Section 199A of the Act and will within 15 working days of receiving the request and all relevant information, advise the applicant of the outcome. (s199B (1))
+- 3.7.1 An applicant who is required to make a development contribution may request a reconsideration of that requirement if they believe that: - a) the development contribution was incorrectly calculated or assessed under this policy; or - b) the Council incorrectly applied this policy; or - c) the information used to assess the applicant's development against this policy, or the way the Council has recorded or used it when requiring the development contribution, was incomplete or contained errors26. - 3.7.2 Any request for reconsideration will be made in writing, no later than 10 working days after the date on which the applicant receives notice from the Council of the level of development contribution required. - 3.7.3 Any request for review must include the reasons for reconsideration and provide sufficient information to enable the Council to reconsider the development contribution. - 3.7.4 The Council (or a Committee of Council or an officer so delegated) will limit its considerations to matters set out in the Act27 and will within 15 working days of receiving the request and all relevant information, advise the applicant of the outcome28.